AlexRogalskiy/sample-apps/hello-world/README.txt

 Hello World
 ------------

-This example shows how a web application written using Python Flask framework can be deployed using CloudARK.
+This example shows deployment of web application written using Python.

-The Dockerfile defines the application build steps.
+The Dockerfile defines application build steps.

 Several environment yaml files are available in the folder:
 a) environment-local.yaml should be used for local deployment